CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 | --- | --- | --- | --- |
 | `BATCH_LENGTH` | `uint32` | The number of distinguishable models, also called features, in the batch.
 If the Binary glTF does not have a `batchId` attribute, this field _must_ be `0`. | :white_check_mark: Yes. |

-## Batch table
+## Batch Table

-The _batch table_ contains per-model application-specific metadata, indexable by `batchId`, that can be used for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request.
+The _Batch Table_ contains per-model application-specific metadata, indexable by `batchId`, that can be used for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request.
 In the binary glTF section, each vertex has an numeric `batchId` attribute in the integer range `[0, number of models in the batch - 1]`.
 The `batchId` indicates the model to which the vertex belongs.
 This allows models to be batched together and still be identifiable.

-See the [batch table](../BatchTable/README.md) reference for more information.
+See the [Batch Table](../BatchTable/README.md) reference for more information.

 ## Binary glTF

 [glTF](https://www.khronos.org/gltf) is the runtime asset format for WebGL.
 [Binary glTF](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF) is an extension defining a binary container for glTF.
-Batched 3D model uses glTF 1.0 with the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF) extension.
+Batched 3D Model uses glTF 1.0 with the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF) extension.

-The binary glTF immediately follows the feature table and batch table.
+The binary glTF immediately follows the Feature Table and Batch Table.
 It may embed all of its geometry, texture, and animations, or it may refer to external sources for some or all of these data.

 The glTF asset must be 8-byte aligned so that glTF's byte-alignment guarantees are met.
-This can be done by padding the feature table or batch table if they are present.
+This can be done by padding the Feature Table or Batch Table if they are present.

 As described above, each vertex has a `batchId` attribute indicating the model to which it belongs.
 For example, vertices for a batch with three models may look like this:
 ```